 La Mesa is a tiny town located in the state of New Mexico.
 With a population of 649 people and just one neighborhood, La Mesa is the 129th largest community in New Mexico.

-When you are in La Mesa, you'll notice that it is more blue-collar than most other communities in America.
-35.34% of La Mesa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+La Mesa is a blue-collar town, with 35.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, La Mesa is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in La Mesa who work in sales jobs (17.29%), healthcare suport services (9.77%), and business and financial occupations (9.77%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, La Mesa is worth considering.